Ahlkanvorez/cellular-automata/README.md

 # Cellular Automata

-A configurable webapp simulation of Conway's Game of Life, and the Day & Night variant.
+A configurable webapp simulating Conway's Game of Life, and the Day & Night variation.

-There are multiple implementations of the internal data structures, with the option to switch between them at runtime to explore differences in performance.
+This started as a weekend project to explore cellular automata.
+There are multiple implementations of the internal data structures, with the option to switch between them at runtime, since I found it interesting to see how a few simple backends performed.

 The webapp is written in ClojureScript, using Quil for graphics, and Re-Frame, Reagent, & ReactJS for the UI.
 Deployments are to AWS S3, using CloudFront.

 ## Usage